ITzTravelInTime/TINU/README.md

  (To suggest a new feature please contact us.)

-# Requirements:
+## Requirements:
-- A computer that runs Mac OS X Yosemite or a more recent version (Mac OS X El Capitan is required to use TINU inside a macOS Recovery/Installer OS).
+- A computer that runs Mac OS X Yosemite or later.
-- A drive or a free partition of least 8 GB (9+ for Catalina, 12+ for Big Sur and newer versions) that you want to turn into a macOS/Mac OS X installer (NOTE: partitions are usable only if they belong to a drive which uses the GUID partition format).
+- A drive or a partition (to turn into a macOS installer) of least 8 GB (9+ GB for a Catalina installer or 12+ GB for installers of Big Sur and later macOS versions).
+	NOTE: partitions are usable only if they belong to a drive which uses the GUID partition format.
-- A copy of a macOS/Mac OS X installer app (Mavericks or newer versions are supported), it's recommended to have the app placed into the /Applications folder or in the root of a volume connected to your computer (excepted the drive/volume you want to turn into your macOS install media).
+- A copy of a `".app"` macOS/Mac OS X installer (Mavericks or newer versions are supported), it's recommended to have the app placed into the /Applications folder or in the root of a volume connected to your computer (excepted the drive/volume you want to turn into your macOS install media).

-# Download:
+## Download:
-- You can download the pre-made executable of the app here: https://github.com/ITzTravelInTime/TINU/releases
+- You can download a copy of the app here: https://github.com/ITzTravelInTime/TINU/releases

-# Building/Compiling requirements:
+## Building/Compiling requirements:
-- To compile a copy this app using the source code provided in this repo, Xcode 12.x or newer on a machine running at least Catalina is needed.
+- Xcode 12.0 or newer.
+- An internet connection.

-# Frequently asked questions (FAQs):
+## Frequently asked questions (FAQs):
 https://github.com/ITzTravelInTime/TINU/wiki/FAQs

-# Useful links and contacts:
+## Useful links and contacts:
 Thread (English) on insanelymac.com:
 - http://www.insanelymac.com/forum/topic/326959-tinu-the-macos-installer-creator-app-mac-app/